 - IKEA Duktig doll bed – tweaked a little

-- Rainbow wall hanging – cute and much cheaper than many others available (and I have no time to make one!)
+- Rainbow wall hanging – cute and much cheaper than many others available (and I have no time to make one!
+No longer available)

 - Removable wall decals (stars) Etsy